DMC DeLorean: Right-hand-drive models

 DeLoreans were primarily intended for the American market and all production models were therefore left-hand-drive.
 DMC was aware as early as April 1981 of the need to produce a right-hand-drive (RHD) version to supply to world markets, specifically the United Kingdom.
 DMC faced the choice of building right-hand-drive models from scratch or performing a post-production conversion.
 Given the cost of new body molds, tooling, and a host of specific parts that a factory-built right-hand-drive configuration would require, the company opted to investigate the idea of a post-production conversion using Wooler-Hodec, an English company based in Andover, Hampshire.
-About 30 early DeLoreans were shipped to Wooler-Hodec and the best 20 were to be converted to RHD.
-However, only 13 were completed before DMC went into receivership which subsequently led to the closure of Wooler-Hodec.
+About 30 early DeLoreans were shipped to Wooler-Hodec and the best 20 were to be converted to RHD however, only 13 conversions were completed.
+Wooler-Hodec would close shortly thereafter.

 Three other factory-authorized RHD cars were built.
 Known as AXI cars, these cars were registered and used by the factory in Northern Ireland, with registration numbers (license plates), AXI 1697, AXI 1698, AXI 1699 and have minor differences from the Wooler-Hodec cars.

 After the liquidation of DMC, many of the factory company cars were sold at various auctions around the United Kingdom, some of which were converted by former Wooler-Hodec employees and DMC engineers to RHD resulting in eight known post-factory RHD conversions.